mail us | mail this page

 1. Addresses in the range 224.0.0.0 - 239.255.255.255 are all multicast addresses.

-2. Multicast is used widely for transmissions of audio or video conferences - in the above example Microsoft/MSNBC could use any of their Multicast addresses to create a specific conference (or transmission) using multicasting techniques and even run multiple concurrent conferences using any/all of the 64 addresses allocated to them.
+2. In the above example Microsoft/MSNBC could use any of their Multicast addresses to create a specific conference (or transmission) using multicasting techniques and even run multiple concurrent conferences using any/all of the 64 addresses allocated to them.

 CIDR and NAT

-As part of the moves to free up and maximise utilisation of the available stock of IPv4 addresses in the mid-late '90s the IETF took a number of steps of which the following were the most significant:
+As part of the moves to free up and maximise utilization of the available stock of IPv4 addresses in the mid-late '90s the IETF took a number of steps of which the most significant were:

 1. Classless Inter-Domain Routing (CIDR) which essentially removed the IP address Class boundaries.

-2. Allocation of Private Addresses that could be reused many times over
+2. Allocation of Private Addresses (defined in RFC 1918) that could be reused many times over.

 3. Network Address Translation (NAT) - allowing conversion from Private to Public when passing through a NAT gateway.